TobikoData/sqlmesh/docs/reference/configuration.md

 3. Set in `config.yaml` in the `~/.sqlmesh` folder.

 ## connections
-A dictionary of supported connection and their configurations.
+A dictionary of supported connections and their configurations.
 The key represents a unique connection name.
 If there is only one connection, its configuration can be provided directly, omitting the dictionary.

 ```yaml
 connections: